jonascarpay/jonascarpay.github.io/posts/2020-05-10-descriptor.md

 [^code]: We can actually write incomprehensible code _without_ them!

 In this inaugural post, we will be studying a technique (ostensibly) for iterating over record fields and adding metadata to them, without using Template Haskell or Generics.
-I'm calling it a _[descriptor](https://en.wikipedia.org/wiki/Data_descriptor)_ because that's what it reminds me of, but if somebody else has named it before me, please let me know.
+I'm calling it a _[descriptor](https://en.wikipedia.org/wiki/Data_descriptor)_ because that's what it reminds me of, but if somebody else has named it before, or just knows a more fitting name, please let me know.

 ## Motivating example